SE HABLA ESPAÑOL

 A leaky toilet should not be taken lightly.
 It is a waste of clean water (which can cause your bill to skyrocket), can cause damage to your flooring, or worse, can spill dirty toilet water.
 When you see leaks, don’t hesitate to call Fort Lauderdale’s most reliable emergency plumber, 4 Star Plumbing Services!

-Our personnel is available 24 hours a day, 365 days a year, including holidays.
-Call us at 954-776-9888 to solve your toilet problems stat!
+Plumbers are available 24 hours a day, 365 days a year, including holidays.
+Call us at 954-776-9888 to solve your leaky toilet stat!

 We’re on call 24/7 for your plumbing needs | Se Habla Español